-We believe that some of our competitors make loans with interest rates and returns that are comparable to or lower than the rates and returns that we target.
+We believe that some of our competitors make first and second lien loans with interest rates and returns that are comparable to or lower than the rates and returns that we target.
 Therefore, we do not seek to compete solely on the interest rates and returns that we offer to potential portfolio companies.
-For additional information concerning the competitive risks we face, see "Risk Factors - Risks Relating to Our Business and Structure - We may face increasing competition for investment opportunities, which could reduce returns and result in losses."
+For additional information concerning the competitive risks we face, see "Risk Factors - Risk Relating to Our Business and Structure - We may face increasing competition for investment opportunities, which could reduce returns and result in losses."